layer3switch/metrilyx-2.0/README.md

 	/etc/init.d/celeryd start

+#### Importing models
+You will need to import page models from v2.0 to v2.1 as 2.1 now uses a database to store the models.
+During the installation process, the installer backups the current installation with a timestamp.

+You can import models from the UI but you may also import them via CLI.
+You can issue the following command to import a json page model (i.e. graphmap).

+	curl -u amdin:metrilyx http://localhost/api/graphmaps -H "Content-Type:application/json" -d @<path/to/json/model>

+This will import a graphmap (i.e. page).
+To import a heatmap you can use the following endpoint:

+	curl -u amdin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @<path/to/heatmap/model>

+To import all existing graphmaps from v2.0, issue the following commands:

+	cd /opt/metrilyx-<timestamp>/pagemodels
+	for i in $(ls);do curl -u amdin:metrilyx http://localhost/api/graphmaps -H "Content-Type:application/json" -d @./$i; done

+Similarly to import all existing heatmaps from v2.0, issue the following commands:

+	cd /opt/metrilyx-<timestamp>/heatmaps
+	for i in $(ls);do curl -u amdin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @./$i; done

 #### Notes
-- The default username and password for the site are admin and password respectively.
-These should almost never be required and are specifically needed by the REST interface.
+- The default username and password for the site are admin and metrilyx respectively.
+Changing these will cause the application to stop functioning as other configurations also need to be updated.
 - If you would like to change the password, change to the application installation directory.
 Remove the file called **metrilyx.sqlite3** and run **python manage.py syncdb**.
 This should prompt you to create a new admin user.
 Type 'yes', and follow the prompts to create a new username and password.
+You will also need to update the config.js appropriately.
 - Please be aware that although the project has a MIT license, the graphing library is under the creative commons license.